-As can be seen, the extra recipes are added to BBFILES.
-The BBFILE_COLLECTIONS variable is then set to contain a list of collection names.
-The BBFILE_PATTERN variables are regular expressions used to match files from BBFILES into a particular collection in this case by using the base pathname.
-The BBFILE_PRIORITY variable then assigns the different priorities to the files in different collections.
-This is useful in situations where the same package might appear in both repositories and allows you to choose which collection should 'win'.
+As can be seen, the layers recipes are added to BBFILES.
+The BBFILE\COLLECTIONS variable is then appended to with the layer name.
+The BBFILE\PATTERN variable is immediately expanded with a regular expression used to match files from BBFILES into a particular layer, in this case by using the base pathname.
+The BBFILE\PRIORITY variable then assigns different priorities to the files in different layers.
+This is useful in situations where the same package might appear in multiple layers and allows you to choose which layer should 'win'.
+Note the use of LAYERDIR with the immediate expansion operator.
+LAYERDIR expands to the directory of the current layer and requires use of the immediate expansion operator so that Bitbake does not lazily expand the variable when it's parsing a different directory.

-This works well for recipes.
-For bbclasses and configuration files, you can use the BBPATH environment variable.
+Extra bbclasses and configuration are added to the BBPATH environment variable.
 In this case, the first file with the matching name found in BBPATH is the one that is used, just like the PATH variable for binaries.
+It is therefore recommended that you use unique bbclass and configuration file names in your custom layer.